Birch bark

 Birch bark or birchbark is the bark of several Eurasian and North American birch trees of the genus Betula.

+For all practical purposes, birch bark's main layers are the outer dense layer, white on the outside, and the inner porous layer (cambium).
+For vast majority of crafts, the outer bark is used.
+In many languages it has a separate name.
+For example, in Russian "birch bark" is "beryozovaya kora", while the outer birch bark is "beryosta".

-The strong and water-resistant cardboard-like bark can be easily cut, bent, and sewn, which has made it a valuable building, crafting, and writing material, since pre-historic times.
+The strong and water-resistant cardboard-like outer bark can be easily cut, bent, and sewn, which has made it a valuable building, crafting, and writing material, since pre-historic times.
 Today, birch bark remains a popular type of wood for various handicrafts and arts.

 Birch bark also contains substances of medicinal and chemical interest.
 Some of those products (such as betulin) also have fungicidal properties that help preserve bark artifacts, as well as food preserved in bark containers.

 Collection and storage

 Removing birch bark from live trees is harmful to tree health and should be avoided.
 Instead, it can be removed fairly easily from the trunk or branches of dead wood, by cutting a slit lengthwise through the bark and pulling or prying it away from the wood.
 The best time for collection is spring or early summer, as the bark is of better quality and most easily removed.

 Removing the outer (light) layer of bark from the trunk of a living tree may not kill it, but probably weakens it and makes it more prone to infections.
 Removal of the inner (dark) layer, the phloem, kills the tree by preventing the flow of sap to the roots.

-To prevent it from rolling up during storage, the bark should be spread open and kept pressed flat.

-Working

-Birch bark can be cut with a sharp knife, and worked like cardboard.
-For sharp bending, the fold should be scored (scratched) first with a blunt stylus.

-Fresh bark can be worked as is; bark that has dried up (before or after collection) should be softened by steaming, by soaking in warm water, or over a fire.

 Uses

-Birch bark was a valuable construction material in any part of the world where birch trees were available.
+Birch bark can be used in a wide variety of applications, from writing to building and even to make clothing.
+It's a valuable construction material in any part of the world where birch trees were available.
 Containers such as wrappings, bags, baskets, boxes, or quivers were made by most societies well before pottery was invented.
 Other uses include: